ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: cuboid //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: cuboid
-    weight: 1 //common settings
+    weight: 1
+    //min coordinates
     min_x: 64
+    min_y: 32
+    min_z: 2
+    //max coordinates
     max_x: 128
-    min_y: 32
     max_y: 512
-    min_z: 2
     max_z: 9999
-    x_distribution: gaussian //use a gaussian distribution for the X axis
+    //use a gaussian distribution for the X axis
+    x_distribution: gaussian
-    y_distribution: even //use an even distribution for the Y axis
+    //use an even distribution for the Y axis
+    y_distribution: even
-    z_distribution: even //use an even distribution for the Z axis
+    //use an even distribution for the Z axis
+    z_distribution: even
 }
 ```
 </details>